univention/ucsschool-id-connector/docs/admin.rst

   This is an advanced scenario.
 If you don't need this, jump to the :ref:`next section <Trying it out>`.

-Back to our example about telephone numbers.
+Back to our  :ref:`example about telephone numbers <phone_numbers_example>`.
 Imagine that while telephone numbers should not be transferred for students, they are actually needed for teachers.
 This means, that we have a need to define per role which properties should be transferred.

 With version ``2.1.0`` role specific attribute mapping was added to the default |KLV| plugin.